KaliszICS/practice-problem-1-2-shida-zheng-ICD2O1-01/README.md

 Your File should also have documentation at the beginning and comments within the code.

-1. Assign the name "Alex" to a variable called _name_.
+1. Assign the name "Alex" to a variable called name.
 Output its value.

 2. Assign the integers 3, 5, 2 to three differently named variables.
 Output their sum (Add them together).